symbolworks/sysh/README.md

 ## Example Session

 We bring an example session in interacting with typical Sysh application.
 The client does not contain knowledge of any application commands.
 Instead, during runtime, the current application context provides a set of valid commands, together with their syntax.
-That way, the client remains simple while application takes care of specific functionality regarding the context.
+That way, the client remains simple while the application takes care of specific functionality regarding the context.

 When the example session starts, user interface (UI) shows: